-- <accountname> is the user name you use to run the customization.
-You don't need to be root to customize. - <some topdir> is a directory to where your account can write, or to one that you'll make.
+<accountname> is the user name you use to run the customization.
+You don't need to be root to customize.
+Installing SMART Notebook 11 software from RPM packages

+- <some topdir> is a directory to where your account can write, or to a directory that you'll make.
 Use an absolute path.
 The customize script will parse the .rpmmacros file and extract that path.
 That is where the new package files will be built before being moved back to the cwd. - <key id> is the description string of the key you will use to sign the customized packages, as displayed by gpg --list-secret-keys.